Also known as: Hairy Warts or Mortellaro’s disease

-Digital Dermatitis (DD) is an inflammation of the skin around the cow’s hoof.
+Digital dermatitis (DD) is an inflammation of the skin around the cow’s hoof.
+The disease was discovered in the early 1970s by an Italian veterinarian, Dr. Mortellaro.

 It is most commonly found on the hind feet, more specifically at the back of the hoof, and between the bulbs of the heels.
 The disease can spread around the foot and into the cleft between the claws.
 It is also characterized as being a very painful condition that results in lameness.
 This consequently reduces food intake, milk yield, and fertility.